Know Your Genes

 - To provide accurate information and counseling resources for future pregnancies.

 - To understand the role(s) the gene changes play in development.

 - To improve existing therapies and design new ones.

 - To generate interest about the syndrome in the medical/scientific research community.

-Genetic testing for CdLS is offered only through the following facilities:
+Genetic testing for CdLS is offered through the following labs:

 Children’s Hospital of Philadelphia

 (Research Lab currently providing testing to individuals whose previous blood test(s) didn’t show changes in any identified genes, and for families with multiple cases of CdLS)